 Nappa leather comes from the place where it was first made: Napa, California.
-The soft and pliable unsplit leather from sheep, lamb or kid skins — and sometimes, pig, cow and calf — was first developed by tanner Emanuel Manasse in 1875 for the tanning company for which he worked.
-It’s a pricey leather, and you can find it on high-end designer or quality home furnishings.
+The soft and pliable unsplit leather from sheep, lamb, or kid skins — and sometimes, pig, cow, and calf — was first developed by tanner Emanuel Manasse in 1875 for the tanning company for which he worked.

 Learn more: PU LeatherCar LeatherShoe LeatherBags LeatherGlove Leather